learn-co-curriculum/java-mod-5-jpa-1to1/README.md

 }
 ```

+Next, edit `IdCard` to add the new `student` field and getter/setter methods
+as shown below.
 Initially, we will omit the `mappedBy` property to see what happens when both
 classes have `@OneToOne` annotations without mapping.
-Edit `IdCard` to add
-the `student` field and getter/setter methods as shown:

 ```java
 package org.example.model;